LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 like CUDA and ROCm (HIP) are located in the corresponding ``RAJA/scripts/radiuss-spack-configs/<sys-type>/packages.yaml`` file.

+.. note:: Please see :ref:`spack_host_config-label` for more information about
+          Spack-generated host-config files and how to use them for local debugging.

 After the host-config file is generated, the ``scripts/gitlab/build_and_test.sh`` script creates a build space directory and runs CMake in it, passing the host-config (cache) file.
 Then, it builds